MrVantes/BookShelf/README.md

 # 📚 BookShelf

-A modern web application for managing and displaying your personal book collection but in this case data from github.
+A modern website to showcase books from 'https://github.com/benoitvallon/100-best-books/blob/master/books.json'.
 Built with Next.js and TypeScript, featuring a responsive design and Google Books API integration for book covers.

 ## ✨ Features